swisspol/PolParser/README.md

 Finally, PolParser is a well factored piece of code with minimal dependencies, ready to be embedded into any kind of project requiring text parsing.

-*The entire project is available open-source under GPLv3 license.
-If you are interested in using PolParser in a non-open-source project and need a commercial license, please contact info@pol-online.net.*

 Currently Known Limitations
 ===========================